Clozapine N-Oxide (water soluble) - a technical review on stability, solubility and use in the lab

-In line with these findings, different groups also recommend that when possible CNO solutions should be used on the same day and Wirtshaftern and Stratford (2015) mention that “The CNO was prepared immediately before use as it tended to precipitate if stored” .
+In line with these findings, different groups also recommend that when possible CNO solutions should be used on the same day; Wirtshaftern and Stratford (2015) state that “The CNO was prepared immediately before use as it tended to precipitate if stored” .

 |Buffer/solvent||Concentration (mM unless|

 |Test duration (days)||Result|

 rethawed, then RT

 * After 4 days, precipitation was observed in 20% of CNO samples dissolved in water (100 mM).
 Precipitation was readily reversed by warming in a water bath at 40°C.

 Gently heat your solution in a water bath to approx 40°C and the compound should readily re-dissolve.

 Always take care to ensure that the compound is completely dissolved before use.